Skip to main content

 • SMO 3: International Standards on Auditing

-Under the Sri Lanka Accounting and Auditing Standards Act No. 15 of 1995, the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) is responsible for setting auditing standards to be applied in Sri Lanka and only its members may conduct statutory audits.
-CA Sri Lanka has adopted the 2016 version of the ISA as SLAuS with modifications due to national requirements.
-CMA Sri Lanka reports that it uses its best endeavors to encourage and support CA Sri Lanka’s efforts to adopt the ISA and assists CA Sri Lanka in the translation process.
+Under the Sri Lanka Accounting and Auditing Standards Act No. 15 of 1995, the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) is responsible for establishing auditing standards in Sri Lanka, and only its members are authorized to conduct statutory audits.

 Current Status: Sustain